Pressure Ulcers – Dangers If Left Untreated

 For more information:

-Wound Care Clinic, Surgery Center, Bangkok Hospital
+Advance Wound Care Center at Surgery Center, Bangkok Hospital

 1st floor, D Building, Bangkok Hospital